96th Street station (IRT Broadway–Seventh Avenue Line): 21st century

 In July 2006, Manhattan Community Board 7 approved an $80 million renovation of the station.
 Construction started in 2007 on a new head house in the median of Broadway between 95th and 96th Streets, with elevators to the platforms to comply with the Americans with Disabilities Act of 1990 (ADA).
 Broadway was reconfigured for four blocks to accommodate this.
 By 2008, renovation of the 40000 sqft station was nearly finished below budget (only $65 million was used to complete the renovation) and on schedule.
 Urbahn Architects also restored the platform level to its original design.
 By 2009, the opening of the new head house was set to be 20 months early and $26 million cheaper due to budget cuts.

 The new head house opened on April 5, 2010, and replaced the underpass and side platforms.
 The side platforms became office and control space, and the entrances were removed to accommodate narrowed sidewalks to offset the new head house's protrusion into the roadway.
 The elevators opened on November 9, 2010, making the station wheelchair-accessible.
 Local residents voiced dissatisfaction with the significant loss of sidewalks adjacent to businesses.
-The intersection of 96th Street and Broadway saw numerous pedestrian and vehicular crashes after its completion; the New York Daily News described the crossing to the new station entrance as "treacherous" in 2014.
+The intersection of 96th Street and Broadway saw numerous pedestrian and vehicular crashes after its completion; the New York Daily News called the crossing to the new station entrance "treacherous" in 2014.

-An out-of-service 1 train collided with a revenue-service train near the station on January 4, 2024, injuring 26 on the latter train; a subsequent investigation found that the crash might have been caused by human error.
-The MTA announced in late 2025 that a customer service center would open at the station.
+An out-of-service 1 train collided with a revenue-service train near the station on January 4, 2024, injuring 26 on the latter train; an investigation found that the crash might have been caused by human error.
+The MTA announced in late 2025 that a customer service center would open at the station; the center opened in January 2026.